United for Childhood Success

 Did you know that children who are not reading at grade level by the end of third grade are four times more likely to drop out of high school?
 Or that over the last decade, only 37 percent of third-graders in Chemung and Steuben counties were reading at grade level?

 The goal of the Southern Tier Kids on Track initiative is to ensure all children are reading at grade level by age 8, so they are set up for success in school, work and life.
 Providing young children with a healthy environment in which to learn and grow is good for their development and their success in school.
 High-quality early childhood programs also bring impressive returns on investment and benefit us all.

-United Way of the Southern Tier has joined together the critical players and thinkers needed — schools, providers, funders, businesses — all with a purpose to ensure kids have the best chance.
+United Way of the Southern Tier has brought together the critical players and thinkers — schools, program providers, funders, businesses — all with the same purpose: to ensure kids have the best chance.
 The Southern Tier Kids on Track Council, a group of educators, child care professionals, human services professionals, business leader, and others, is the backbone of this effort at United Way.

 Keeping Kids on Track